AstrolabeProject/vos/README.md

    > docker info | grep Swarm
 ```

-You should see a response like this:
+If swarm mode is enabled, you should see a response like this:
 ```
 Swarm: active
 ```